 VV Rouleaux, Marylebone Lane

 Fall under the spell of VV Rouleaux, an inspiring haberdashery haven with ribbon reels and frippery as far as the eye can see.
-Alongside luxe trimmings, the shop also sells lace, linen, artificial flowers and Christmas decorations.
+Alongside luxe trimmings, the shop also sells lace, linen, artificial flowers and seasonal decorations.

 9.30am-6pm (Sundays 12-4pm), 102 Marylebone Lane, Marylebone, London W1U 2QD, vvrouleaux.com